apache/doris-website/versioned_docs/version-2.0/practical-guide/log-storage-analysis.md

 - For data partitioning:

-    - Enable [range partitioning](https://doris.apache.org/docs/table-design/data-partition#range-partition) with [dynamic partitions](https://doris.apache.org/docs/table-design/data-partition#dynamic-partition) managed automatically by day.
+    - Enable [range partitioning](https://doris.apache.org/docs/table-design/data-partition#range-partition) (`PARTITION BY RANGE(`ts`)`) with [dynamic partitions](https://doris.apache.org/docs/table-design/data-partition#dynamic-partition)  (`"dynamic_partition.enable" = "true"`) managed automatically by day .

-    - Use a field in the DATETIME type as the key for accelerated retrieval of the latest N log entries.
+    - Use a field in the DATETIME type as the key (`DUPLICATE KEY(ts)`) for accelerated retrieval of the latest N log entries.

 - For data bucketing:

-    - Configure the number of buckets to be roughly three times the total number of disks in the cluster.
+    - Configure the number of buckets to be roughly three times the total number of disks in the cluster, with each bucket containing approximately 5GB of data after compression.

-    - Use the Random strategy to optimize batch writing efficiency when paired with single tablet imports.
+    - Use the Random strategy (`DISTRIBUTED BY RANDOM BUCKETS 60`) to optimize batch writing efficiency when paired with single tablet imports.

 For more information, refer to [Data Partitioning](../table-design/data-partition.md).

+**Configure compression parameters**

+Use the zstd compression algorithm ("compression" = "zstd") to improve data compression efficiency.

-**Configure compaction fileds**
+**Configure compaction parameters**

 Configure compaction fields as follows:

-- Use the time_series strategy to reduce write amplification, which is crucial for high-throughput log writes.
+- Use the time_series strategy (`"compaction_policy" = "time_series"`) to reduce write amplification, which is crucial for high-throughput log writes.

-- Use single-replica compaction to minimize the overhead of multi-replica compaction.

-**Configure index fields**
+**Configure index parameters**

 Configuring index fields as follows:

-- Create indexes for fields that are frequently queried.
+- Create indexes for fields that are frequently queried (`USING INVERTED`).

 - For fields that require full-text search, specify the parser field as unicode, which satisfies most requirements.
 If there is a need to support phrase queries, set the support_phrase field to true; if not needed, set it to false to reduce storage space.

-**Configure storage policies**
+**Configure storage parameters**

 Configure storage policies as follows:

-- For storage of hot data, if using cloud storage, configure the number of data copies as 1; if using physical disks, configure the number of data copies as at least 2.
+- For storage of hot data, if using cloud storage, configure the number of data copies as 1; if using physical disks, configure the number of data copies as at least 2 (`"replication_num" = "2"`).

-- Configure the storage location for log_s3 and set the log_policy_3day policy, where the data is cooled and moved to the specified storage location of log_s3 after 3 days.
+- Configure the storage location for log_s3 (`CREATE RESOURCE "log_s3"`) and set the log_policy_3day policy (`CREATE STORAGE POLICY log_policy_3day`), where the data is cooled and moved to the specified storage location of log_s3 after 3 days.
 Refer to the code below.

 ```SQL
 CREATE DATABASE log_db;